Imperva sees threats from within as next big issue in cybersecurity

-TEL AVIV (Reuters) - Cybersecurity firm Imperva is counting on rising demand to protect against insider break-ins to seal a turnaround in its business that has seen it recover ground against IBM.
+TEL AVIV, Nov 5 (Reuters) - Cybersecurity firm Imperva is counting on rising demand to protect against insider break-ins to seal a turnaround in its business that has seen it recover ground against IBM.

-The U.S.-Israeli company says its technology to secure data and web applications taps into a shift away from perimeter defenses such as firewalls to preventing attacks before they can reach inside organizations.
+The U.S.-Israeli company says its technology to secure data and web applications taps into a shift away from perimeter defences such as firewalls to preventing attacks before they can reach inside organisations.

-“We think insider threats is one of the next big issues that organizations will have to solve,” Chief Executive Anthony Bettencourt told Reuters.
+“We think insider threats is one of the next big issues that organisations will have to solve,” Chief Executive Anthony Bettencourt told Reuters.

 Over 45 percent of enterprise data breaches result from malicious or compromised inside users, according to the 2015 Verizon Breach report.
 Most of these are due to careless workers clicking on a phishing email, for example, and enabling outside hackers to access the network.